Meowmixforme/Covid19-Simulation/README.md

 - The model can be extended to include age-based survival rates, lockdown measures, and multiple vaccine types.
 - While simplified for educational use, the simulation demonstrates core concepts of epidemic modelling and intervention strategies.

-## Licence

-This project is for educational purposes.
-Copyright © James Fothergill
-Teesside University

 Click the image to view the video demonstration